 Over the course of the past two years, the Chiefs from YKDFN’s Dettah and Ndilo and City of Yellowknife Mayor, and council and staff from all three communities participated in four joint workshops, maintained a successful collaborative Working Group, co-applied for and received CanNor funding, created an RFP process and Terms of Reference to hire a consultant, co-managed a consultant to create a Joint Economic Development Strategy (JEDS).
 The latter includes the following three strategic directions: Local Business and Entrepreneurship Support; Workforce Development; and Tourism.

 The partners also revised their outdated Memorandum of Understanding, created a shared vision statement and partnership tagline, and created a JEDS Committee to create an implementation plan for the joint strategy.
 Yellowknives Dene First Nation and City of Yellowknife participated in CEDI between 2019 – 2021.

 Areas of Collaboration – Joint CED Themes

-- First to participate in a 2-year accelerated model of the program
+- First partnership to participate in a two-year accelerated model of the CEDI program

-- Updated Memorandum of Understanding (MOU) between their two communities
+- Updated the Memorandum of Understanding (MOU) between their communities (December 2019)

-- Successful applicants to CanNor for funding to complete a Joint Economic Development Strategy
+- Successful joint applicants to CanNor for funding to complete a Joint Economic Development Strategy (February 2020)